department-of-veterans-affairs/va-forms-system-core/doc-extraction/va-forms-system-core.api.md

 // @public
 export const DebuggerView: () => JSX.Element;

+// Warning: (ae-forgotten-export) The symbol "EmailProps" needs to be exported by the entry point index.d.ts
+//
+// @beta
+export const EmailField: (props: EmailProps) => JSX.Element;

 // Warning: (ae-incompatible-release-tags) The symbol "FormContext" is marked as @public, but its signature references "IFormContextType" which is marked as @beta
 //
 // @public (undocumented)